Excursion to the Samovar Museum and the Ginseng Museum.

 The first private museum dedicated to the legendary ginseng is located in the center of Vladivostok.
 Guests can look at a rare collection of large roots and devices used to extract this plant.

 Ginseng is a relict plant that has been successfully preserved in Russia only in the Ussuri taiga.
-The largest root found on the territory of Primorye weighs 419 grams.
+The largest root found in Primorye weighs 419 grams.

 Ginseng is credited with unique healing properties, it is revered as a natural source of strength and is considered a panacea for many diseases.

 In the old days, three grams of gold were paid for one gram of the root.
-Therefore, people were hunting for the coveted plant very actively.
-And, unfortunately, it has led to the fact that ginseng is now listed in the International Red Book.
+Therefore, people were actively hunting for the coveted plant.
+Unfortunately, it has led to the fact that ginseng is now listed in the International Red Book.

 Russian Russian Samovar is the only museum in Primorye with a rare collection of Russian samovars.